ToxicFrog/mkrescue/README.md

     -D

 Enable debug mode; the script will print every command it executes.
 This is extremely spammy.
+It will also list the contents of the boot directory and the contents of the syslinux configuration at the end.

 ## Adding new modules

-Adding small tools can be done directly in `boot/`; anything placed there will be copied to the stick when it's created.
-Make sure to update `boot/syslinux/syslinux.cfg` accordingly.
+Adding small tools can be done directly in `modules/.boot/`; anything placed there will be copied to the stick when it's created.
+Make sure to update `modules/.boot/syslinux/syslinux.cfg` accordingly.

 To add larger, optional modules, create a subdirectory in `modules/` and put all the module contents there.
 In that subdirectory, create a file, `.rescue`; this is a shell script that defines various functions used by the control script to set up the module.